Rasbash Lecture

 1991 – IFE become the Lead Body in drafting a Core Curriculum on Fire Safety

 In response to the Bickerdike Allen Report, the IFE led the drafting of a Core Curriculum on Fire Safety to address changes in building and fire safety regulations.
+This year also saw the Iceland branch is inaugurated and overall membership surpassed 10,000.

-1993 – The IFE celebrates 75th Anniversary and continues emphasis on being at the forefront of Fire Engineering
+1993 – The IFE celebrates 75th anniversary and continues emphasis on being at the forefront of Fire Engineering

 1995 – IFE launches new CPD policy